rust-lang/book/src/ch05-01-defining-structs.md

 ### Unit-Like Structs Without Any Fields

 You can also define structs that don’t have any fields!
-These are called *unit-like structs* because they behave similarly to `()`, the unit type.
+These are called *unit-like structs* because they behave similarly to `()`, the unit type that we mentioned in [“The Tuple Type”][tuples]<!-- ignore --> section.
 Unit-like structs can be useful in situations in which you need to implement a trait on some type but don’t have any data that you want to store in the type itself.
 We’ll discuss traits in Chapter 10.

 > ### Ownership of Struct Data
 >